 3.1.1 Passive spectrum.
-Previous experiments have considered the motion of a single bead attached to an actinfilament coated vesicle.
+Previous experiments^{27,28} have considered the motion of a single bead attached to an actinfilament coated vesicle.
 The current setup is similar, with the cell being held by "soft" potentials on either side.
 If the trapping potentials are equal, looking at the spectrum of a single bead is not ideal: the normal modes are given by the difference and the average of the bead positions.
 We focus first on $P{\delta x}(\omega)$ for comparison to ref.
 27,28.
-The membrane exerts a force on the attached beads, modifying the power exponent $\gamma$ to a value less than 2.
+The membrane exerts a force on the attached beads, modifying the power exponent γ to a value less than 2.
 This can arise from both a bending energy and the inplane viscoelasticity of the cell membrane.

-The power exponent $\gamma$ is obtained by fitting the 70 < $\omega$ (rad s-1) < 700 region of the power spectrum of $P{\delta x}(\omega)$ , as shown in Fig. 2.
+The power exponent γ is obtained by fitting the 70 < ω (rad s-1) < 700 region of the power spectrum of $P{\delta x}(\omega)$, as shown in Fig. 2.
 The average over all 15 independently measured cells is reported in Fig. 2(b), for cells at rest and stretched to various degree.
-The value of $\gamma$ falls from 1.46 $\pm$ 0.09 at rest to 1.24 $\pm$ 0.09 at 15% strain, and 1.11 $\pm$ 0.06 at 25% strain.
-At much larger frequencies than can be measured with the current setup, a transition would be expected to a regime of $\omega^{-2}$ decay.
-The root mean square displacement (rms) for the $\delta x$ of beads trapped in water is 80.7 nm, and the rms of $\delta x$ for beads attached to a cell is 48.8 nm, 45.9 nm and 45.3 nm as the cell is elongated (these are the values corresponding to the data in Fig. 2).
+The value of γ falls from 1.46 \pm 0.09 at rest to 1.24 \pm 0.09 at 15% strain, and 1.11 \pm 0.06 at 25% strain.
+At much larger frequencies than can be measured with the current setup, a transition would be expected to a regime of ω^{-2} decay.29 The root mean square displacement (rms) for the δx of beads trapped in water is 80.7 nm, and the rms of δx for beads attached to a cell is 48.8 nm, 45.9 nm and 45.3 nm as the cell is elongated (these are the values corresponding to the data in Fig. 2).

-Membrane mechanics has been developed successfully starting from the free energy framework set out by Helfrich.
-A similar theoretical analysis has been applied to experiments on vesicles and on RBC.25,46-48 Hydrodynamical aspects have been considered for the case of an RBC by Brochard and Lennon, Peterson and more recently by Safran and Gov. The RBC out of plane membrane fluctuations have previously been modelled by two alternative approximations to the red blood cell shape; either as a sphere, or as large planar membranes separated by a small gap.
-In the high wavenumber limit, the spherical model can be approximated as the fluctuations of an isolated planar membrane.
-For this case, the membrane surface fluctuations can be expressed in a particularly simple form:
+Membrane mechanics has been developed successfully starting from the free energy framework set out by Helfrich.43 A similar theoretical analysis has been applied to experiments on vesicles^{44,45} and on RBC.^{25,46-48} Hydrodynamical aspects have been considered for the case of an RBC by Brochard and Lennon,49 Peterson50 and more recently by Safran and Gov.51 The RBC out of plane membrane fluctuations have previously been modelled by two alternative approximations to the red blood cell shape; either as a sphere,8 or as large planar membranes separated by a small gap.52 In the high wavenumber limit, the spherical model can be approximated as the fluctuations of an isolated planar membrane.
+For this case, the membrane surface fluctuations can be expressed in a particularly simple form:43 where the function $h_q(t)$ is the Fourier transform of the fluctuation amplitude h(x,y), defined as:

-$$\left\langle h{\vec{q}}^2 \right\rangle = \frac{1}{A} \frac{k_B T}{\sigma q^2 + \kappa q^4},\tag{8}$$ where the function $h_q(t)$ is the Fourier transform of the fluctuation amplitude h(x,y), defined as:
+$$\left\langle h{\vec{q}}^2 \right\rangle = \frac{1}{A} \frac{k_B T}{\sigma q^2 + \kappa q^4},\tag{8}$$ of eqn (8), but it is clear experimentally that for an RBC this does not influence the observable fluctuation modes.48 These membrane fluctuation modes are also hydrodynamic modes, and thus each mode has a single well defined relaxation timescale and a corresponding crossover frequency ω_q in a Lorentzian spectrum.28 The power spectrum of displacements of one point on the membrane is given by a sum over all the dynamics at that point: